INSIDE: Everything you need to know about things you need for a trampoline sleepover for kids

 And preferably some kind of trampoline net or barrier to stop you falling off the trampoline in the middle of the night.

-A trampoline safety enclosure also helps you to create an instant nesting area to keep everything contained in the space.
+A trampoline safety enclosure (like the one we have on our Vuly trampoline) also helps you to create an instant nesting area to keep everything contained in the space.

 Image credit: Ketut Subiyanto via Pexels